Key moments since Jussie Smollett reported Chicago attack

 Feb.
 13

-— Chicago police pick up two Nigerian brothers at Chicago's O'Hare Airport on their return from Nigeria after police learn at least one worked on "Empire."
-They question them about the case.
-Police also search the apartment where the men live.
+— Chicago police pick up two men they identify as Nigerian brothers at Chicago's O'Hare International Airport on their return from Nigeria after police learn at least one worked on "Empire."
+Police question the brothers and search the apartment where the men live.

 Feb.
 14